Digital Media: Myth Vs. Reality

 What is a digital media strategy?

-A digital media strategy is a strategy that outlines how best a company can use its digital media and web resources to:
+A digital media strategy is a strategy that outlines how best a company can use its digital media and web resources to find prospects, grow market share, build brand value, and be socially relevant.

 Having a strategy in place is critical to the success of any campaign.
 It allows for the most efficient allocation of resources and defines what success is.